workkkfor2012/gemini-coder/packages/website/docs/intro.md

 ## Web chats

-As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Gemini Coder have you covered by initializing all of the most popular ones with your context, instructions and settings, hands-free!
+As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Gemini Coder have you covered by initializing all the most popular ones with your context, instructions and settings, hands-free!

 **The feature has two modes:**